InfuseAI/primehub-site/docs/quickstart/secret-gitsync.md

 ---
 id: secret-gitsync
-title: Gitsync secret for GitHub
+title: Gitsync Secret for GitHub
 ---

 ## Add a secret for gitsync on GitHub